 By using your policy to finance the car instead, you continue to receive the same dividend on the money you borrowed.
 And the interest you paid is recouped through the un-reduced dividend, as I explained in detail above.

 Now to address the original question you posed to John about the “how to get back every penny” benefit derived from following the Bank On Yourself method.
 To clarify, I am not —and nor is Bank On Yourself, the company —a licensed insurance agent/agency.
 I don’t sell policies and my company never generates illustrations.
-When prospective policyholders do receive a formal illustration, it is generated by the insurance agent or by a separate company that trains and supports the Bank On Yourself Authorized Advisors.
+When prospective policyholders do receive a formal illustration, it is generated by the insurance agent or by a separate company that trains and supports the Bank On Yourself Professionals.

 I expand on the “get back every penny” concept at length in my book as a process of avoiding the traps of the conventional ways of making major purchases by first saving up for them in a carefully crafted dividend paying whole life policy.
 By then repaying your loans to the policy, they are available for you to use for subsequent purchases and/or to fund your retirement —without the volatility or unpredictability of traditional investment vehicles.